Authored by the expert who managed and guided the team behind the Panama Property Pack

 What are buyer taxes in Panama in 2026?

-As of early 2026, the main buyer tax in Panama is the 2% transfer tax (ITBI), so on a $300,000 property you would pay approximately $6,000 (about 6,000 USD or roughly 5,500 EUR) in transfer tax alone.
+As of early 2026, the main buyer tax on a property purchase in Panama is the 2% transfer tax (ITBI), which means on a $200,000 property you would pay roughly $4,000 (about 3,700 euros) in transfer tax to the government.

 If you want to go into more details, we also have a page detailing all the property taxes and fees in Panama.